xtxerr/cac/README.md

 ### Cisco APIC state collector ###

-Collects all sort of data in non-blocking fashion, if needed, from multiple controllers in parallel.
-Creates statistics and events in OpenNMS.
+Collects all sorts of data in non-blocking fashion, if needed, from multiple APIC controllers in parallel.
+Creates statistics and events for OpenNMS based on the collected data.

 - Alarming and event notification via OpenNMS's eventd
 - Interface accounting by APIC types